Appracatappra/GraceLanguage/README.md

 Grace is a [Turning-Complete](https://en.wikipedia.org/wiki/Turing_completeness) scripting language written 100% in pure Swift that can be used in applications such as spreadsheet calculations, database manipulations or game engines.

-Grace supports features such as global & local variables, enumerations, libraries, functions, and limited structure support (see Structures details).
+Grace supports features such as global & local variables, enumerations, libraries, functions, and limited structure support (see *Grace Variables > Working with Structures* documentation).
 Additionally, Grace was designed to be easily extended by **Registering** external functions.
 This allow Grace to be fully interoperable with its host language and program.

 Grace was named in honor of [Rear Admiral Grace M. Hopper](https://en.wikipedia.org/wiki/Grace_Hopper).
 Not only did she come up with the idea of high-level computer programming languages, but we also have her to thank for the term "debugging".